Introduction

 Brief Facts

-• DSK Southern Projects Private Limited, the Corporate Debtor (‘CD’) undergoing a corporate insolvency resolution process (‘CIRP’) since 09.12.2021.
+DSK Southern Projects Private Limited, the Corporate Debtor (‘CD’) undergoing a corporate insolvency resolution process (‘CIRP’) since 09.12.2021.
 Before the commencement of CIRP, multiple first information reports (‘FIRs’) had been filed against the CD alleging offences including cheating and criminal breach of trust.
 The Directorate of Enforcement (‘ED’) filed an enforcement case information report (‘ECIR’) under PMLA, estimating the proceeds of crime (‘POC’) to be around Rs.
 8,522.27 crores.
 Resultantly, various assets of the CD were attached including 4 bank accounts and 14 flats, both before and after the commencement of CIRP.

-• During the resolution process, a significant event occurred as Mr. Shiv Charan and associates (‘Resolution Applicants’) submitted a resolution plan (‘Plan’), which subsequently received approval from the National Company Law Tribunal, Mumbai Bench (‘NCLT’).
+During the resolution process, a significant event occurred as Mr. Shiv Charan and associates (‘Resolution Applicants’) submitted a resolution plan (‘Plan’), which subsequently received approval from the National Company Law Tribunal, Mumbai Bench (‘NCLT’).

-• While the Resolution Applicants moved the HC to quash the ECIR, attachment orders and the original complaint related to the CD and its assets, the ED moved the HC challenging the NCLT’s authority to pass orders invoking s.
+While the Resolution Applicants moved the HC to quash the ECIR, attachment orders, and the original complaint related to the CD and its assets, the ED moved the HC, challenging the NCLT’s authority to pass orders invoking s.
 32A of the IBC.
 Hence, the core issue before the HC was whether the NCLT had jurisdiction to direct the release of attached properties under s.
 32A of the IBC.

 Held

-• This judgment cited various legal precedents and principles, including the landmark judgment in Manish Kumar v.
+This judgment cited various legal precedents and principles, including the landmark judgment in Manish Kumar v.
 Union of India[iii], elucidating the judicial reasoning and legislative intent underpinning s.
 32A of the IBC.
 The HC also drew attention to s.
 60(5) of the IBC, which clearly states that the NCLT has the jurisdiction to entertain and dispose of any question of facts or law pertaining to the CIRP of the CD.
 The HC emphasized that s.
 32A of the IBC aims to ensure that once a Plan is approved, the CD should be freed from past offences and liabilities, enabling a fresh start.
 It was held that the NCLT’s interpretation of s.
 32A of the IBC did not render nugatory to the provisions of the PMLA or its legislative objectives.

-• The HC clarified that, alongside granting authority to the NCLT, s.
-32A of the IBC implicitly requires agencies like the ED to comply with the provisions of the IBC.
+The HC clarified that, alongside granting authority to the NCLT, s.
+32A of the IBC implicitly requires agencies like the ED to comply with its provisions.
 It was clarified that quasi-judicial authorities such as the NCLT and Adjudicating Authority under the PMLA have distinct roles and must comply with the law declared by the Hon’ble Supreme Court.

 Our Analysis